ShredCo/ShredCo/README.md

 - 👋 Hi, I’m Luke
-- 👀 I’m interested in VR Dev
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Unity C#
+- 🌱 At the moment I'm developing Games on Unity
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to build games for the world to enjoy
-- 📫 How to reach me via DM